 - Is the Faculty supervisor providing the student with a valuable research training experience?

-- submit a reflection document to the Dean’s Office at the end of your award period; and,
+- submit a reflection document to the Dean’s Office at the end of the award period; and,